“Simply a disaster”: Lanz guest outraged by government – pharmacist fears combination with consequences

 Hamburg – What does it look like, the distant future after and the near future with Corona?
 That asked Talk show* Moderator Markus Lanz greeted his guests on Wednesday evening.
 Invited were Professor Christiane Woopen, Chairwoman of the European Ethics Council, Professor Thorsten Lehr, a pharmacist, Carsten Linnemann, politician of the CDU and the mirror-Journalist Markus Feldenkirchen

-Especially Feldenkirchen, who for the mirror often writes about the corona policy of the federal government and has already heavily criticized it in the past, was outraged in the group about the action of politics: “That we really talk in February 2021 about what additional aids could help – that’s easy a disaster! ”Feldenkirchen was referring to the rapid tests currently under discussion.
-According to the journalist, they have been ready since spring 2020.
+Especially Feldenkirchen, who for the mirror often writes about the corona policy of the federal government and has already heavily criticized it in the past, was outraged in the group about the actions of politics: “That we really talk in February 2021 about what additional aids could help – that’s easy a disaster! ”Feldenkirchen was referring to the rapid tests currently under discussion.
+They have been ready since spring 2020, according to the journalist.
 But the federal government lacked initiative.

 Different levels would shift responsibility, Feldenkirchen attested inefficient, not courageous action.
 He also accused the Robert Koch Institute and the umbrella organization of laboratories in Germany to have “lobby pressure” exerted on the government to take such measures later.